davidcarmo23/Apontamentos/MEI/Qualidade de Software/AulA 3.md

 # Security Scenarios
-- Ability to protect data from unauthorized access while still providing service to authorized users
+- **Ability to protect data from unauthorized access while still providing service to authorized users**
-- Stimuli are attacks from external systems/users or demonstrations of policies (log-in, authorization).  Responses: ▪ Auditing, logging, reporting, analyzing.  Measures: ▪ time to detect/stop attack; time to identify attacker; impact of breach
+	- Stimuli are attacks from external systems/users or demonstrations of policies (log-in, authorization).
+- Responses:
+	- Auditing, logging, reporting, analyzing.
+- Measures:
+	- Time to detect/stop attack; time to identify attacker; impact of breach

+## Assessing Security
+- No universal metrics for measuring “security”.
+	- Present specific attack types and specify response.
+- Response assessed by appropriate metrics. ▪ Time to identify attacker. ▪ Amount of data protected. ▪ Time to stop attack. ▪ Number of accounts compromised. ▪ Availability during attack